 In order for the Town Council to conduct business, a Quorum shall be required at all meetings of the Town Council except for study or work sessions.
-In the absence of a Quorum, a lesser number may reschedule any meeting to a later date and time and take other action as permitted by Town Council's adopted procedures and rules of order.
+In the absence of a Quorum, a lesser number may reschedule any meeting to a later date and time and take other action as permitted by Town Council's Bylaws or by Town Council's Procedures and Rules of Orderadopted procedures and rules of order.